 (i) If the answer is yes, please cite the applicable law(s) or regulation(s), and provide examples on its implementation.

-Does your country’s domestic legislation allow to address new and emerging forms of illicit manufacturing such as through the use of 3D printers, or similar?
+(USA, Cuba - question could be moved to part on “additional information”)_Does your country’s domestic legislation allow to address new and emerging forms of illicit manufacturing such as through (USA) additive manufacturing, or similar?

 Yes Yes, in part No